 Is AI recruiting legal in 2026?

-Yes, but it is heavily regulated.
+Yes, but heavily regulated.
 The EU AI Act (enforcement August 2, 2026) classifies all hiring AI as “high-risk” with fines up to €35 million for non-compliance.
 Colorado SB 205 takes effect June 30, 2026.
 Illinois AIVIA expanded January 1, 2026.
 NYC Local Law 144 has been in force since 2023 and is now seeing active enforcement.
-Using AI for sourcing, screening, or ranking without an annual bias audit, human oversight, and candidate disclosure is no longer legally safe in most of the U.S. and EU.
+Using AI for sourcing, screening, or ranking without an annual bias audit, human oversight, and applicant disclosure is no longer legally safe in most of the U.S. and EU.

 How do I audit an AI recruiting tool for bias?

 Commission an independent fourth-party bias audit annually, covering selection rate parity across protected classes (race, gender, age, disability).
 The NYC LL 144 framework is a reasonable minimum standard even outside New York.
-Require per-candidate score explanations from the vendor.
+Require per-applicant score explanations from the vendor.
 Track applicant demographics before and after deployment quarterly.
 If selection rates diverge by more than 20% (the EEOC four-fifths rule), stop using the tool until the gap is investigated.
 Any vendor that can’t produce a recent audit should not be renewed.

 Why are AI outreach reply rates so low?